 Prepaid cards can be a simple and flexible way to spend money without using cash.
 You won’t undergo a credit check for these types of cards, so they can be a great financial tool for people who have previously defaulted on loans or have a poor credit history.

-Prepaid cards can also be a handy way of budgeting, enabling you keep to spending limits without going into an overdraft.
+Prepaid cards can also be a handy way of budgeting, enabling you to set yourself spending limits without going into an overdraft.
 For this reason, prepaid cards can be a useful tool for teaching children about personal finance, enabling them to spend money without having to open a full bank account.

 As a further bonus, prepaid cards can be a great way to spend your money when you’re abroad.
 Not only do you avoid the need to carry lots of cash, but you’ll often find lower transaction and ATM withdrawal fees.